Sauceforge/Saucery/README.md

 ## Saucery 3 (for NUnit 3)
 [NuGet](http://www.nuget.org/packages/saucery3)

-If Saucery3.lic is not found in the same directory as the .sln file the Activation Dialog will appear.
+If Saucery3.lic is not found in the same directory as the .sln file the Activation Dialog will appear when the solution is opened.

 In a Jenkins job, execute your test project in a Windows Batch Command step like this: